CMB polarization as a tool to constrain the optical properties of the Universe

-We also stress that forthcoming experiments, such as CLASS \cite{Class2019}, will likely improve the sensitivity on V-modes.
+Forthcoming experiments, such as CLASS \cite{Class2019}, will likely improve the sensitivity on $V$ mode.
 However, an improvement in sensitivity by a factor $\sim 10^3$ (at the level of spectra) would be necessary to bring constraints from circular polarization observations at the same level as the current bounds from linear polarization, see Fig.~\ref{fig:vmodesdata}.
-Moreover, future linear polarization measurements from the LiteBIRD satellite \cite{litebird2019} will further improve the constraint on $\beta^2_E$ by roughly a factor 3, down to $\beta^2_E<0.05 $, while a cosmic variance-limited experiment could potentially reach $\beta^2_E < 0.01$.
+Moreover, future linear polarization measurements from LiteBIRD satellite will further improve the constraint on $\beta^2_E$ by roughly a factor 3, down to $\beta^2_E<0.05 $, while a cosmic variance-limited experiment could potentially reach $\beta^2_E < 0.01$.
 We thus argue that linear polarization measurements from forthcoming experiments will likely yield stronger constraints on GFE than direct observations of circular polarization, at least in the case of a wavenumber-independent effective susceptibility tensor.

 \onecolumngrid